 A good example of this is the seatbelt in the car.
 No one really wants to think about having a serious car accident and the impact it could have on your life, but at the same time ignoring the fact that there is a risk could lead you to not wearing a seat belt.
 By not acknowledging the risk and not wearing a seat belt you are significantly increasing your chance of serious injury or death as a result of an accident each time you get into a car.
 Sun protection is a bit similar.

 No one really wants to think about the prospect of getting cancer.
 Cancer is scary and some people die from it, and for other people who do survive, it can really changes their life.
-Currently 1 in 2 Australians will be diagnosed with skin cancer before the age of 70.
+Currently 1 in 2 Australians will be diagnosed with skin cancer in their lifetime.
 This is pretty scary given that skin cancer is almost entirely preventable.
 Yet in our heads we tell ourselves that we will be okay.
 We won’t get skin cancer, and if we do we will be old so it won’t really matter, or it will just be something that can be cut out and then we can go about our normal lives.
 But cancer is cancer.
 And to think it is something that is only likely to affect you when you get older would be failing to really understand the risk.

 In fact, approximately 2000 people a year die from skin cancer and melanoma, the most aggressive form of skin cancer, is the most common cancer diagnosed in 15-29 year olds.
 Most people are surprised to hear that is a disease so prevalent in young people in Australia.